LiveHelperChat/doc/docs/commands.md

     *   Stores operator comment for future reference
 *   !hold
     *   Set chat status to hold status, so auto responder will be stopped.
+* !files
+    * Enables files upload for a particular chat if general files upload is disabled.
+Default message text looks like `I have enabled files upload for you. [fupload]Upload a file[/fupload].` If you want multilanguage support you can just create a canned message with content like `!files I have enabled files upload for you. [fupload]Upload a file[/fupload].`

 Custom commands can be implemented in extensions also.